Rock Painting Ideas was put together so you can join in on the kindness rock movement. Spreading joy to others has actually becoming an obsession.

 Become a walking billboard.
 Create a group t-shirt on a site like Cafe Press and walk around advertising your new rock painting group.

-Reach out to local blogs, newspapers and news channels about doing a feature on your organization and how rock painting is changing lives.
+Reach out to local blogs, newspapers and news channels about doing a feature on your organization and how easy rock painting ideas is changing lives.

 Share this blog post on social media.
 Let’s rock this movement!